vgel/jpeg-decode-talk/slides.md

 ![bg contain](images/DCT-8x8-zigzag-hl.png)

 <!--
-, this coefficient is the third value in the encoded sub-block, not the 9th.
+, this coefficient highlighted in green is the third value in the encoded sub-block, not the 9th.

-Since the quantization factors are higher for higher-frequency basis functions, and the zig-zag pattern rearranges those high-frequency basis functions at the end of the sub-block, this leads to sub-blocks with a lot of trailing zeroes -- perfect for the run-length encoding we talked about earlier.
+Since the quantization factors are higher for higher-frequency basis functions, and the zig-zag pattern rearranges those high-frequency basis functions at the end of the sub-block, this leads to sub-blocks with a lot of trailing zeroes -- perfect for the run-length encoding we talked about earlier, which can collapse an arbitrarily-long trailing run of zeros into a single bit.
 -->

 ---